SaltaIT/eyp-logrotate/README.md

 * **create_owner**: file creation owner, if create_mode and/or create_group are defined, defaults to root (default: undef)
 * **create_group**: file creation group, if create_mode and/or create_group are defined, defaults to root (default: undef)
 * **custom_file**: create log file rotation on a custom file path (default: undef)
+* **sharedscripts**: is set to true, the postrotate script will only be run once (after the old logs have been compressed), not once for each log which is rotated (default: false)

 ## Limitations